 I have to say, though, one of my favorite ways to serve cream cheese as an appetizer is pouring over a homemade sweet/tangy/sour sauce the moms in our neighborhood all made to take to parties.

-Cream Cheese and Red Sauce is pure comfort food, but I only allow myself to have it at Christmas, otherwise I’d eat it every day.
+The best sauce to pour over cream cheese, what I grew up knowing as “red sauce,” is pure comfort food, but I only allow myself to have it at Christmas, otherwise I’d eat it every day.
 It is that good.

 What Sort of Bread Should I Serve with Cheese?